 This unofficial one-sheet PDF handout from the Coalition of Firewise Communities tells you the requirements, in the unincorporated County, City of Grass Valley and Nevada City, for clearing back from the sides of private roads.
 Diagrams help make it clear.
 There are three times as many private roads in the County as there are public roads, and the property owners are responsible for meeting these requirements.

-To report Roadside Tree, Vegetation and Brush Concerns along County-maintained roads, click here and choose the link with the "Roadside Tree etc" name (& pine tree icon) under "Submit a Road Maintenance Request."
+To report Roadside Tree, Vegetation and Brush Concerns along County-maintained roads, click here, and in the section "Submit a Road Maintenance Request," choose the link with the "Roadside Tree etc" name (click the pine tree icon).
 To report problems on private roads, see first paragraph above.

 The document described above, "What If Your 100 Feet of Defensible Space etc.", should answer most people's questions and concerns.
 But if you really want to get into the weeds (bad pun, sorry!), see below for details about local codes and ordinances.